-However, none of the Headquarters cables inquired as to the purpose for which the handguns were sought and purpose for which the handguns were sought and purpose to dissidents.
+However, none of the Headquarters cables inquired as to the purpose for which the handguns were sought and purpose to dissidents.
 (Station to HQS cable, 3/15/61) Indeed, the March 24, 1961,

-\Dearborn is clear in his recollection that he asked (Oven) to request only one pistol.
-(Dearborn, 7/29, pp.30,31) (Oven),03 on the other hand, testified that if his cables requested three pistols for Dearborn then Dearborn must have asked for three pistols.03(Oven), p.72)
+Dearborn is clear in his recollection that he asked (wen) to request only one pistol.
+(Dearborn, 7/29, pp.30,31) (owen),03 on the other hand, testified that if his cables requested three pistols for Dearborn then Dearborn must have asked for three pistols.03(owen), p.72)